microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/user-list.md

 By default, only a limited set of properties are returned ( _businessPhones, displayName, givenName, id, jobTitle, mail, mobilePhone, officeLocation, preferredLanguage, surname, userPrincipalName_ ).

-To return an alternative property set, you must specify the desired set of [user](../resources/user.md) properties using the OData `$select` query parameter.
-For example, to return _displayName_, _givenName_, and _postalCode_, you would add the following to your query `$select=displayName,givenName,postalCode`
+To return an alternative property set, specify the desired set of [user](../resources/user.md) properties using the OData `$select` query parameter.
+For example, to return _displayName_, _givenName_, and _postalCode_, add the following to your query `$select=displayName,givenName,postalCode`

 > Note: Certain properties cannot be returned within a user collection.
 The following properties are only supported when [retrieving an single user](./user-get.md): _aboutMe, birthday, hireDate, interests, mySite, pastProjects, preferredName, responsibilities, schools, skills, mailboxSettings_.